Sirri69/Music_and_Chat_App/README.md

 # Chat_App
 A simple web app to chat with friends.
 Written in Python, with help of Flask to serve content and socket connections for the chatting mechanism.

-More functionalities might be added later.......
+More functionalities might be added later....